-Sick leave with full pay will be granted to employees who are designated benefited employees.
-Sick leave is granted at the rate of one day per month of full-time service up to a maximum of 240 days.
-It is prorated for part-time benefited employees.
+Fewer than 20 hours/week: Sick leave is earned at the rate of 3 hours per month.

 Unused sick leave is not converted into pay at termination of employment.
 Upon retirement, accumulated sick leave may qualify for additional IMRF pension credit.